A Morning Ritual for the Anxious Hours

 Morning anxiety is one of the cruelest forms of anxiety.
 You're not even awake yet, and your body is already in panic mode.
 Your heart is racing before you've opened your eyes.
 Your mind is catastrophizing about the day before you've even brushed your teeth.

-About 54% of people with generalized anxiety disorder report that mornings are their worst time of day.
+For many people, mornings are the hardest part of the day.
 The phenomenon is so common it has a name: morning anxiety or "wake-up anxiety."
 And it's not just psychological—it's deeply physiological.

-If you've tried journaling, meditation apps, breathing exercises, or adjusting your morning routine and you're still waking up anxious, you need physiological support for what's happening in your body.
-That's where Flow On patches come in.
+If you've tried journaling, meditation apps, breathing exercises, or adjusting your morning routine and you're still waking up anxious, you might be looking for one more small, gentle ritual to add to your mornings.
+That's where a Flow On patch can be one option to consider.

 Why Morning Anxiety Happens